Randomization

 Configuration URL pattern: https://[instance]/home/study/[studyId]/apps/randomization

-Step 1: Open the Randomization app
+Step 1: Open the Randomization page

 1. Open the target study.